Adventist General Conference

 Pastor Andy Nash

-Andy Nash is an Adventist pastor in Littleton, Colorado, a former professor at Southern Adventist University, author, and columnist for Adventist Review and Thomas Nelson Bibles.
+Andy Nash is an author and columnist for the Adventist Review and Thomas Nelson Bibles.
+He has served as pastor in Littleton, Colorado, and is a former professor at Southern Adventist University.
 He loves inductive Bible study and preaching, believing that church members should leave a sermon thinking about Scripture, not the speaker.
 Andy also leads tours of the Holy Land.
 Find more about the trips here: https://www.facebook.com/TabghaTours

 Pastor Elvis Mogoi